C. Conrad Wright

 Charles Conrad Wright (February 9, 1917 – February 17, 2011) was an American religious historian and scholar of American Unitarianism and congregational polity.
 He served on the faculty of Harvard Divinity School from 1954 to 1987 and continued to write for another decade.
 During his life, Wright was considered the authority on Unitarian church history and polity as well as the history of the Divinity School.

+Early life and education

 Born in Cambridge, Massachusetts, Wright was the son of Charles Henry Conrad Wright, a professor of French at Harvard.
 A Unitarian himself, he was a member of First Parish in Cambridge, the Unitarian Universalist congregation associated with Harvard.
 His son, Conrad Edick Wright, is a historian of New England.

-He attended Browne and Nichols School, then was graduated from Harvard College in 1937 before receiving an MA in 1942 and a PhD in 1946 from Harvard.
+He attended Browne and Nichols School, then graduated from Harvard College in 1937 before receiving an MA in 1942 and a PhD in 1946 from Harvard.